nguyen-gia-hien-tu/Learning/Linux/sed-image.md

 This documentation explain how to sed words after the word `image` with the desired word.

-## Refer to this link for details https://linuxhint.com/environment-variables-sed-command/
+## Refer to this link for some details https://linuxhint.com/environment-variables-sed-command/

 ```zsh
 # Echo a typical configuration line for specifying the image in Kubernetes to test-file